 Salutology

-Salutology (sometimes referred to as salutogenesis, which is more the method) is the study of the origins and causes of health and well-being, as opposed to pathology, which focuses on disease.
-The methods used aim to identify, support, and strengthen factors that help individuals and communities maintain and enhance their well-being´
+Salutology (sometimes referred to as salutogenesis, which is more the method) a concept developed by medical sociologist Aaron Antonovsky and further adapted by the Vienna School of Salutology, is the study of the origins and causes of health and well-being, as opposed to pathology, which focuses on disease.
+The methods used aim to identify, support, and strengthen factors that help individuals and communities maintain and enhance their well-being.

-Whereas classical concepts of salutogy rely more on psychological thinking, the integration of modern achievments in biology such as the importance of neurological active metabolites of the gut microbiota ( such as mood and depression regulationg epigenetic active butyrate and beta-hydroxy butyrate, serotonin regulating tryptohan, or neuropeptides ) will strongly improve the success of salutolgy.
+The integration of modern achievements in biology, such as the importance of neurological active metabolites of the gut microbiota ( such as mood and depression regulation epigenetically active butyrate and beta-hydroxy butyrate, serotonin regulating tryptophan, or neuropeptides ) will strongly improve the success of salutogy.
 According to modern thinking methods of salutology need to follow the concept of personalisation in health care.

 Especially advances in the understanding of the function of the Brain- Gut – Immune – epigenetic axis will be of central importance for salutology